February 1, 2009Rotel RA-1062 Integrated

 beautifully designed, with a beefy, toroidal power transformer, an equally stout heatsink

-for the output transistors, and a circuit board thats the next thing to fine art.
+for the output transistors, and a circuit board that’s the next thing to fine art.

 All the solder joints in my review sample were perfect; an amazing piece of work!